 The cover figure is normally a three-dimensional rotating structure.
-Authors who supply an mmCIF with their submission will be eligible for their structure to be considered for the cover.
+Authors who supply an mmCIF with their submission and/or use the interactive tool in described in §5.8 will be eligible for their structure to be considered for the cover.